psychemedia/island-storynotes/mackerel.md

 Abundance of mackerel have been caught this week, at the back of the Wight of extraordinary good quality, and has been sold here at 3d. per doz.

-Ninety tubs of sumggled liquor were deposited in the Custom House, at Coews, this week, taken with four smugglers, at Bembridge.
+Ninety tubs of smuggled liquor were deposited in the Custom House, at Cowes, this week, taken with four smugglers, at Bembridge.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000493/18300508/014/0003
 Hampshire Advertiser - Saturday 08 May 1830